apollographql/apollo-client/docs/source/api/link/apollo-link-http.md

 ## Customizing `fetch`

-You can provide the [`fetch` option](#fetch) to `createHttpLink` to enable many custom networking needs.
+You can provide the [`fetch` option](#fetch) to the `HttpLink` constructor to enable many custom networking needs.
 For example, you can modify the request based on calculated headers or calculate the endpoint URI based on the operation's details.

 If you're targeting an environment that doesn't provide the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) (such as older browsers or the server) you can provide a different implementation of `fetch`.
 We recommend [`unfetch`](https://github.com/developit/unfetch) for older browsers and [`node-fetch`](https://github.com/bitinn/node-fetch) for running in Node.